emily1618/Statistics-and-Models/Regression/README.md

 ```
 ![image](https://user-images.githubusercontent.com/62857660/138610124-a00fc16c-5d33-447d-85ad-5b3f6ef6baad.png)

-#### Step 5: Regression on different variables and provide a brief explanation on the findings:
+#### Step 5: Regression on different variables and provide a brief explanation on the findings

 Because a small p-value, we can reject the null and declare there is a relationship between applicant accepted and final enrollment.
 The model explains 83.11% of the variability of the response data around its mean.The higher this number, the better the model explains the data.
 ```